-And, he will actually serve as a great walker for toddlers and there are many cases where little kids made their first steps while holding on for an Alusky.
+And, he will serve as a great walker for toddlers and there are many cases where little kids made their first steps while holding on for an Alusky.

 But, you shouldn’t leave your dog with kids unsupervised because this is a big dog and he can accidentally knock them down while playing.

-Another great thing about this dog is that, unlike many other breeds, he actually loves being with noisy kids and doesn’t mind the screaming and high-pitched yelling.
+Another great thing about this dog is that, unlike many other breeds, he loves being with noisy kids and doesn’t mind the screaming and high-pitched yelling.

 As for how these dogs behave around adult owners, they are real owner-pleasers, but have a memory of an elephant and remember every harsh treatment.